Eschatologue/CM_wiki/docs/spells/gaining-spells.md

 Certain features might give you a spell that you always have prepared.
 If you also have a list of prepared spells that you can change, a spell that you always have prepared doesn't count against the number of spells on that list.

-!!! tip "Casting in Armor"
+!!! tip "Casting in Armour"

-    You must have training with any armor you are wearing to cast spells while wearing it.
-You are otherwise too hampered by the armor for spellcasting.
+    You must have training with any armour you are wearing to cast spells while wearing it.
+You are otherwise too hampered by the armour for spellcasting.